utensil/river-net/README.md

 Rationale
 ------------------

-The initial intention is to present call chains and data flow in a network of modules and satisfying the following needs:
+To ease the process to find the bottlenecks in the system, river-net presents call chains and data flow in a network of modules and satisfies the following needs:

 * Auto layout like in [Graphviz Dot](http://www.graphviz.org/) but remains customizable
 * The presentation should please the eye